ouspg/refhandler/backend/README.md

 - 🔒`DELETE /api/users/me` Delete the **currently authenticated user**
 - 🔒🛠️`DELETE /api/users/user_id` Delete the **user with UUID matching `user_id`**. **Admin only.**
 - 🔒`GET /api/users/user_id` Get the user information for **user with UUID matching `user_id`**
-- `POST /api/users/signup` **Register a new user account** by sending a POST request with a JSON payload matching the pydantic model `UserCreate` (see `/backend/app/models.py` for details)
+- `POST /api/users/signup` **Register a new user account** by sending a POST request with a JSON payload matching the SQLModel `UserCreate` (see [/backend/app/models.py](/backend/app/models.py) for details)

 ### /api/pdfs

 🔒: requires valid access token
 🛠️: Admin accounts only

-- 🔒`POST /api/pdfs/` Accepts POST requests with a **PDF file in the `multipart/form-data` format**.
-If the file passes malware scanning, it is stored on disk and the API responds with pydantic model `Pdf` of the file (see `/backend/app/models.py` for details).
+- 🔒`POST /api/pdfs/` Accepts POST requests with a **PDF file in `multipart/form-data` format**.
+If the file passes malware scanning, it is stored on disk and the API responds with the database entry of the file in `PdfPublic` format (see [/backend/app/models.py](/backend/app/models.py) for details).
 - 🔒`GET /api/pdfs/file_id`: Get the **PDF database entry** matching the UUID `file_id`.
 - 🔒`GET /api/pdfs/file_id.pdf`: Get the **PDF file** matching the UUID `file_id` **from disk**.
+- 🔒`PATCH /api/pdfs/file_id`: Update the **PDF database entry** matching the UUID `file_id` by sending JSON payload matching the model `PdfUpdate`.
+Updating other user's files requires Admin privileges.
 - 🔒`DELETE /api/pdfs/file_id.pdf`: Delete the **PDF file matching the UUID `file_id`** from disk.
 Deleting other user's files requires Admin privileges.
 - 🔒`DELETE /api/pdfs/file_id`: Delete the **PDF database entry** matching the UUID `file_id`.
 Deleting other user's database entries requires Admin privileges.